atriumatrium

 Toolbar and sidebars

-• Cmd+Shift+A — toggle the activity sidebar.
+• Cmd+Shift+A — toggle the right sidebar collapsed state.

 • Cmd+Shift+Y — toggle the toolbar (the row of pane-type tiles you can drag to create panes).